CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-19-na.md

 ## Review

-In this task, you:
+In this lab, you:

 - Enabled Microsoft Defender CSPM for the subscription.
-- Activated **Servers** protection under Cloud Workload Protection.
+- Turned on **Servers** protection under Cloud Workload Protection.
 - Configured Defender plans at both the subscription and Log Analytics workspace levels.
-- Saved and applied the updated security settings for your environment.
+- Saved and applied the updated security settings.

 ## You have successfully completed the task.
 Click on Next to Continue